SAFETY & FAQ's

-Volunteers and Workers take care of picking up throughout the day to insure a safe environment.
+Volunteers and Workers take care of picking up throughout the day to ensure a safe environment.

-A disinfectant is used in the morning on everything.
+A disinfectant is used in the morning each day.

-Every evening we have a cleaning service do a deep cleaning.
+Every evening we have a cleaning service to complete additional cleaning.

-Toys that can go through the dishwasher are sanitized once a week in addition to being disinfected every day.
+Toys that can go through the dishwasher are sanitized multiple times a week in addition to being disinfected every day.

 The Beaumont Children's Museum has been designed for any person that has a sense of wonder, but it specifically targets children 13 and younger through exhibits and programming.